An Efficient Algorithmic Way to Construct Boltzmann Machine Representations for Arbitrary Stabilizer Code: Introduction

-\emph{Introduction.}\textemdash To conquer one of the main challenges, the dimensionality problem (also known as Hamiltonian complexity \cite{osborne2012hamiltonian,verstraete2015quantum}), in condensed matter physics, many different representations of quantum many-body states are developed.
-For example, the well-known tensor network representations \cite{Friesdorf2015,ORUS2014,Verstraete2009} including density-matrix renormalization group (DMRG) \cite{White1992}, matrix product states (MPS) \cite{verstraete2008matrix}, projected entangled pair states (PEPS) \cite{verstraete2004renormalization,verstraete2008matrix}, folding algorithm \cite{Banuls2009}, entanglement renormalization \cite{Vidal2007}, time-evolving block decimation (TEBD) \cite{Vidal2003} and string-bond state \cite{Schuch2008} \emph{etc}. have gradually became a standard method in solving quantum many-body problems.
-The efficiency of the tensor network representations is partially based on the entanglement properties of the state.
+To conquer one of the main challenges, the dimensionality problem (also known as Hamiltonian complexity \cite{osborne2012hamiltonian,verstraete2015quantum}), in condensed matter physics, many different representations of quantum many-body states are developed.
+For example, the well-known tensor network representations \cite{Friesdorf2015,Orus2014tensornet,Verstraete2009} including density-matrix renormalization group (DMRG) \cite{White1992}, matrix product states (MPS) \cite{verstraete2008matrix}, projected entangled pair states (PEPS) \cite{verstraete2004renormalization,verstraete2008matrix}, folding algorithm \cite{Banuls2009}, entanglement renormalization \cite{Vidal2007}, time-evolving block decimation (TEBD) \cite{Vidal2003} and string-bond state \cite{Schuch2008} \emph{etc}., have gradually became a standard method in solving quantum many-body problems.
+The efficiency of the tensor network representations is known to be partially based on the entanglement properties of the state.

-Recently, a new representation based on a special kind of stochastic recurrent neural network, restricted Boltzmann machine (RBM) is introduced by Carleo and Troyer \cite{Carleo602}, they validate the power of the representation by calculating the ground states and unitary evolution of the transverse-field Ising model and the antiferromagnetic Heisenberg model.
-Later, many different aspects of the representation are investigated.
-Deng \emph{et al}. analyze the entanglement properties of the RBM states \cite{Deng2017}.
-Gao and Duan extend the representation to the deep Boltzmann machine \cite{gao2017efficient}.
-The connection between tensor network and RBM representation is investigated in Refs. \cite{gao2017efficient,huang2017neural,Chen2018,Glasser2018}.
-Many other neural networks call also be used to efficiently represent quantum many-body states, see Ref. \cite{jia2018quantum} for a review of the quantum neural network states.
-Since RBMs allow efficient sampling, which makes it much more useful in practice, we will focus on the RBM representation in this work.
+In recent years, a new representation based on a shallow neural network—the restricted Boltzmann machine (RBM)—was introduced by Carleo and Troyer \cite{Carleo602}.
+They demonstrated the expressive power of this representation by computing the ground states and unitary dynamics of the transverse-field Ising model and the antiferromagnetic Heisenberg model.
+Subsequently, various aspects of the RBM representation have been explored.
+Deng \emph{et al.} analyzed the entanglement properties of RBM states \cite{Deng2017}, while Gao and Duan extended the framework to deep Boltzmann machines (DBM) \cite{gao2017efficient}, and the entanglement property of DBM state is given in \cite{jia2020entanglement}.
+The connections between tensor networks and RBM representations have also been investigated in Refs.~\cite{gao2017efficient,huang2017neural,Chen2018,Glasser2018}.
+Moreover, many other neural network architectures, like convolutional neural network, transformer neural network, etc., have also been proposed for the efficient representation of quantum many-body states (and density operator), see e.g., \cite{Liang2018,Zhang2023Transformer,wei2025variational,Torlai2018latent, Hartmann2019neural, Nagy2019variational}; see Refs.~\cite{Carleo2019machine,jia2019quantum,lange2024architectures,melko2019restricted} for comprehensive reviews and outlooks.